Protecting community assets through nonprofits: An ONN policy paper series

 At the core of their business model, nonprofits serve communities and stay in communities, reinvesting any surpluses to strengthen local economies, labour markets, and community connections.

-This three-part series focuses on what we risk losing in our communities through the privatization of community services and assets.
+This policy paper series focuses on what we risk losing in our communities through the privatization of community services and assets.
 We also provide policy solutions and alternative models to for-profit corporate chains.

 Government must channel precious public dollars toward nonprofit coordination and delivery in our local communities, not for shareholder dividends.
 Nonprofits have the local knowledge, track records and mandates to deliver.